arthurprevot/yaetos/README.md

 </div>

 # Yaetos
-Yaetos is a framework to write ETLs on top of [spark](http://spark.apache.org/) (the python binding, pyspark) and deploy them to Amazon Web Services (AWS).
+Yaetos is a framework to write ETLs on top of [spark](http://spark.apache.org/) (the python binding, pyspark) or pandas and deploy them to Amazon Web Services (AWS).
 It can run locally (using local datasets and running the process on your machine), or on AWS (using S3 datasets and running the process on an AWS cluster).
 The emphasis is on simplicity while giving access to the full power of spark for processing large datasets.
 All job input and output definitions are in a human readable yaml file.
-It's name stands for "Yet Another ETL Tool on Spark".
+It's name stands for "Yet Another ETL Tool on Spark"... although it can now also use pandas as an engine.
  - In the simplest cases, an ETL job can consist of an SQL file only.
 No need to know any programming for these.
  - In more complex cases, an ETL job can consist of a python file, giving access to Spark dataframes, RDDs and any python library.

 Some features:
- * Running locally and on cluster
+ * The ability to run jobs locally and on cluster without any changes.
- * Support dependencies across jobs
+ * The support of dependencies across jobs
- * Support incremental loading and processing
+ * The support of incremental loading and processing
- * Create AWS cluster when needed or piggy back on an existing cluster.
+ * The automatic creation of AWS clusters when needed.
- * ETL code git control-able and unit-testable
+ * The support for git and unit-tests
- * Can integrate with any python library or spark-ml to build machine learning applications or other.
+ * The integration with any python library or spark-ml to build machine learning or other pipelines.

 ## To try it

 Run the installation instructions (see lower) and run [this sql example](jobs/examples/ex1_full_sql_job.sql) with:

+		yaetos launch_docker_bash
+		# From inside the docker container
     python yaetos/sql_job.py  --sql_file=jobs/examples/ex1_full_sql_job.sql

 It will run locally, taking the inputs from a job registry file (`jobs_metadata.yml`) at [these lines](conf/jobs_metadata.yml#L7-L11), transform them based on this [ex1_full_sql_job.sql](jobs/examples/ex1_full_sql_job.sql) using sparkSQL engine, and dump the output [here](conf/jobs_metadata.yml#12).
 To run the same sql example on an AWS cluster, add `--deploy=EMR` to the same command line above.
 In that case, inputs and outputs will be taken from S3 at [these locations](conf/jobs_metadata.yml#L1-L5) from the jobs_metadata file.
 If you don't have a cluster available, it will create one and terminate it after the job is finished.
 You can see the status on the job process in the "steps" tab of your AWS EMR web page.